ArneWulff/quantum-mobility-quest-qaims/README.md

 ## Contents of This Repository

+The submission report is included in the root directory of this repository under the filename [`QuantumMobilityQuestSubmissionQAIMS.pdf`](QuantumMobilityQuestSubmissionQAIMS.pdf).

 This repository includes two main subdirectories for the quantum algorithms explored in this project:

-- **`fvqe_python`**: Contains Python code for F-VQE in the `ssr_with_fvqe` folder, and a demonstration notebook `demo_fvqe.ipynb` which guides users through the essential functions for setting up and running F-VQE for SSR.
+- [**`fvqe_python`**](fvqe_python/): Contains Python code for F-VQE in the `ssr_with_fvqe` folder, and a demonstration notebook [`demo_fvqe.ipynb`](fvqe_python/demo_fvqe.ipynb) which guides users through the essential functions for setting up and running F-VQE for SSR.

-- **`dmrg_julia`**: Contains Julia code for DMRG in the `ssr_with_dmrg` folder, with a demonstration file `demo_ssr_with_dmrg.jl` that demonstrates the setup and execution of DMRG for SSR.
+- [**`dmrg_julia`**](dmrg_julia/): Contains Julia code for DMRG in the `ssr_with_dmrg` folder, with a demonstration file [`demo_ssr_with_dmrg.jl`](dmrg_julia/demo_ssr_with_dmrg.jl) that demonstrates the setup and execution of DMRG for SSR.
 The demo file includes steps to implement a bias on nearest-neighbor interactions, which controls the dispersion and clustering of same-angle plies, and can be done using the existing code base.
 The folder `dmrg_julia` should include all necessary Julia package files to allow users to run the DMRG algorithm for SSR using `using SSRWithDMRG`.

 Furthermore, we included the HDF5 files with the set of target lamination parameters for stacking sequences with conventional ply angles that we employed throughout most of our experiments.
-These can be found in the folder **`target_lamination_parameters`**.
+These can be found in the folder [**`target_lamination_parameters`**](target_lamination_parameters/).

 ## Problem Overview